jeromezero/panic/drafts/03/03-panic.md

 She slapped Louis' cheek and held his face in her hands, forcing him to look her in the eyes.

-"*You* don't understand," she said.
+*"You* don't understand," she said.
 "I don't have the mirror inside of me, but I've seen it ...
 I watched it eat your father alive.
 He thought he could control it.
 He thought he could live with it.
 And he was a strong man, Louis.
 Your father was a strong man, and that mirror swallowed him up.
 You ... you are a sick little boy.
 You are not strong like your Dad, Louis.
 You are weak and he ... he was strong.
 He fought it, but it killed him.
 It would destroy you.
 You'd be like a blade of grass fighting a hurricane.
 I won't lose you the same way I lost your father."

 She taught Louis to control his thoughts.
 To build up a wall.
 To keep that place isolated inside of him.
 She taught him to stay away from the mirror.